 With its easy access to outdoor spaces within the city and in the nearby countryside, the Ottawa area is the perfect place for exciting land, air and water experiences.
 Whether you want to feel the wind in your hair, your heart in your throat or water down your back, consider these adventurous activities in and around Canada’s capital that are sure to get your adrenaline pumping!

 Located just 20 minutes north of downtown Ottawa, Great Canadian Bungee is home to a 61-metre or 200-foot jump site known as The Rock.
 This jumping site is the only place in North America where you can experience a 200-foot drop into a spring-fed lagoon.
 The 160-foot rebound itself is higher than the entire bungee height of any other site in the United States and Canada!
 Strap in and enjoy this scenic freefall down into an amphitheatre of solid limestone.

-Located just across the Ottawa River in Gatineau, Que., this local company has been specializing in skydiving since 2006.
-GO Skydive offers “First Jump” tandem and experienced jumper programs.
+Located just across the Ottawa River in Gatineau, Quebec, GO Skydive offers “First Jump” tandem and experienced jumper programs.
 If you’ve never jumped before, follow a 15-minute training session and then experience a 200-kilometre per hour (124-mile per hour) freefall!
 Whether you’re a beginner or an experienced jumper, once the parachute opens, you can take in beautiful, scenic views of the Ottawa-Gatineau region and the Ottawa River as you float down.

 Camp Fortune’s Explorer Park:

 These are only a few suggestions to get your adrenaline-filled getaway to Ottawa started.
-For more ideas on what to see and do, browse Ottawa Tourism’s website.
+If rambling is more your style, check out our suggestions for Hiking in Ottawa.